Salamuri: Types of salamuri

-The reeded salamuri seems to be originated a bit later than the unreeded one and it was the widest spread folk instrument all over Georgia.
-That is made evident not only by the legends but also by the monuments of classical literature.
+The reeded salamuri seems to be originated a bit later than the unreeded one, and it was a popular folk instrument all over Georgia.

 Differing techniques

 Professional salamuri players say that there is a difference between techniques of performance on these instruments: the reeded salamuri is more difficult to play than the unreeded one.
 However, one can play any melody he/she wants on the reeded salamuri.
 The technical abilities of the unreeded salamuri are limited.

 When designing the salamuri, masters take into account with which instrument it is going to be played.
 According to this, they define the octave range of the instrument.
 The masters can design two kinds of salamuris: I-part and II-part (deep-voiced salamuri is also produced).